-The added value of working with Centix for the Twente Fire Department is more control over the management of fire department equipment.
-Maintenance & Technology Coordinator Tom Steentjes says: “From legislation and regulations (compliance), regulations from our suppliers and from our own policy & safety, periodic checks, inspections and maintenance are very important to us.
-By tracking this process in Centix, we are in control.”
+The added value of working with Centix for Fire Brigade Twente is greater control over the management of their equipment.
+Maintenance & Technology Coordinator Tom Steentjes explains: “Compliance with legislation and regulations, requirements from our suppliers, as well as our own policies and safety standards make periodic checks, inspections, and maintenance essential to us.
+By managing these processes in Centix, we remain fully in control.”

 Tom Steentjes – “Is it necessary to bring a vehicle in for maintenance more often given its more frequent use?
 We can focus more on that in the future.”

 Decisions can then be made based on that data.
-Now often decissions are made based on a gut feeeling or experience.
-“Imagine: If you can count the numbers of cuts into a vehicle until the knife becomes blunt, you can anticipate that for the future.
-Then you know when the knife needs replacing.
-We can also see how often a car comes back for a repair and how often it was fixed with a first-time fix.
-Financially, of course, we also have to be accountable.
-Analyses, in turn, ultimately help us to create the budget.
-This makes for good foundation to build on.”
+Currently, decisions are often made based on gut feeling or experience.
+“Imagine if you could count the number of cuts made with a knife on a vehicle until it becomes blunt — you could then anticipate when it needs replacing.
+We can also track how often a vehicle returns for repairs and how often it is fixed on the first attempt.
+Financially, of course, we need to be accountable as well.
+Analyses ultimately help us to create the budget.
+This provides a solid foundation to build on.”

 Learned lessons